 TV dramas that manage to captivate and enthral their audience within the first episode are a rare commodity.
-But that is exactly what Mr Robot achieves, despite a pace that slowly builds tension amid a sea of mystery.
-This is a show that owes much to Fight Club in both style and tone, while lacing it with modern discussions on media, mental health and technology.
+But that is precisely what Mr Robot achieves, despite a pace that slowly builds tension amid a sea of mystery.
+This is a show that owes much to Fight Club in both style and tone while lacing it with modern discussions on media, mental health and technology.
 Ultimately creating a dystopian thriller that holds a mirror to 21st Century life in its narrative.
 As we watch the demons of capitalism wrap themselves in every aspect of our online and material world.
 While equally remaining distant, aloof and untouchable as we buy into their world vision.

 The success of Mr Robot is held firmly within its writing, direction and performances, as we delve into both social and personal anxieties.
 With the lead character Elliot not only holding the key to releasing his inner demons but restrained morally from doing so.
-Creating tension that seeps from the screen in every episode as we learn more about the anti hero who sits at the heart of a fascinating journey.
+Creating tension that seeps from the screen in every episode as we learn more about the anti-hero who sits at the heart of a fascinating journey.

 We also love Black Mirror and Legion

 United States 1965 – 2011 (Bill Melendez Productions/ABC/Warner)

 First published in 1950 across various American newspapers.
 Charles M. Schulz’ Charlie Brown and Peanuts have become one of the most famous comic strips in popular culture.
 Mixing intelligent comedy with the innermost fears, joy and anxieties of childhood.
 While challenging old fashioned views of psychology, development and acceptance.
 Ultimately creating characters that have burned themselves into modern pop culture.
 With 18,000 comic strips translated into over 21 different languages in 75 countries.
 And while some argue that many of the films listed are ‘TV Specials’.
 The cultural impact alone ensured Charlie Brown and Peanuts made our list.